ArPiRobot/arpirobot.github.io/docs/devs/technical.md

 - NetworkTable
 - Arduinos
 - Logging (and how it integrates with networking)
-    - Also prints to stdout so RaspbianTools arpirobot-program service can log to file
+    - Also prints to stdout so ArPiRobot-Tools arpirobot-program service can log to file

 ## PythonLib Dependencies
 - Why/how each library is used